-Canon G1 X Mark III versus Leica X Vario
+Canon G1 X Mark III vs Leica X Vario

-The Canon PowerShot G1 X Mark III and the Leica X Vario (Typ 107) are two digital cameras that were revealed to the public, respectively, in October 2017 and June 2013.
+The Canon PowerShot G1 X Mark III and the Leica X Vario (Typ 107) are two digital cameras that were announced, respectively, in October 2017 and June 2013.
 Both the G1X Mark III and the X Vario are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Vario is notably larger (8 percent) than the Canon G1 X Mark III.
 Moreover, the X Vario is substantially heavier (70 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X Vario does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon G1 X Mark III||115 mm||78 mm||51 mm||399 g||200||Y||Oct 2017||1,299||amazon.com|

 |2.||Leica X Vario||133 mm||73 mm||95 mm||680 g||450||n||Jun 2013||2,850||ebay.com|

 |3.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|